First marriages don't always last forever, but second marriages are 'til death do you part.

-According to the Marriage Foundation, 45 percent of marriages between first-timers are destined for the divorce courts, but just 31 percent of second weddings will end in failure.
+According to the Marriage Foundation, 45% of marriages between first-timers end up in the divorce courts, but only 31% of second marriages will end in failure.

-2. Both spouses have a deeper understanding of themselves.
-Second marriages get to reap the rewards of one or both parties having spent a large amount of time on personal reflection and growth.
-We don’t begin a second marriage without experiencing the end of a first marriage—and endings are often painful.
-However, many remarried people have allowed this pain to bring their attention inward, thus setting in motion a journey of personal discovery, healing and change.
-One of my clients put it like this, "My second marriage works, because I was really honest with myself about my role in the demise of my first marriage—and my own baggage!"
-Second marriages are often happier marriages, because people have learned to not repeat their mistakes.
-Keep reading...
+One of my clients put it like this: "My second marriage works because I was really honest with myself about my role in the demise of my first marriage, and my own baggage!"
+Second marriages are often happier marriages, because people have learned to not repeat their past mistakes.

 3. Couples want to "do it right" this time